Manhattan Bridge Capital logo

-Manhattan Bridge Capital is a NASDAQ-listed hard money lender specializing in fix-and-flip, bridge, and construction loans for real estate investors across the New York tri-state area.
+Manhattan Bridge Capital is a NASDAQ-listed New York hard money lender offering fix-and-flip, bridge, and construction loans to real estate investors.

 Services & Features